shissam/arloRATLS-diy/README.md

 ## arloRATLS-diy: An Approach

-The goal of this approach is to overcome some of the short-falls of the vendor's RATLS as well as preserving some of the capabilities brought on by the EOL announcement.
+The goal of this approach is to overcome some of the short-falls of the vendor's RATLS as well as preserving some of the capabilities lost by the EOL announcement.
 Most specifically:
 * Support base stations that are not supported by the vendor's RATLS
 * Support access to locally stored recordings beyond the 30 day limit
 * Support thumbnails for locally stored videos
 * (TODO) Support deletion of locally stored videos

 However, the vendor's eco-system does inhibit overcoming specific limitations which are beyond ```arloRATLS-diy```:
-* LAN vs. WAN access to ```arloRATLS-diy```: this defined approach does *NOT* preclude the use of private cloud storage but the approach within continues to use LAN access via VPN.
+* LAN vs. WAN access to ```arloRATLS-diy```: this defined approach does *NOT* preclude the use of private cloud storage but the approach within continues to use WAN to LAN access via (self-hosted) VPN.
 * Vendor's web brower or phone app approach cannot be "pointed" to ```arloRATLS-diy```: this defined approach requires your own (i.e., ```diy```) web brower for this access.

 ### arloRATLS-diy: A Recipe